inchiresolver/inchiresolver/docs/protocol.rst

         }
     }

+.. _publisher resources:

 Publisher Resource
 ^^^^^^^^^^^^^^^^^^

-The publisher resource of the InChI Resolver API lists all publishing entities that make InChI related web service API entrypoints available and are part or member of a organization known by this InChI Resolver instance.
-For each publisher resource all parent or subordinated (children) publisher resources, the organization they belong to, and the entrypoint resources they publish may be linked.
-A organization resource can be categorized as 'entity', 'service', 'network', 'division', 'group', 'person', or 'none'."
+The publisher resource of the InChI Resolver API lists all publishing entities that make InChI related web service API entrypoints available propagated by this InChI resolver instance, and are part or member of a organization also known by this InChI Resolver instance.
+For each publisher resource all parent or subordinated (children) publisher resources, the `organization`_ they belong to, and the `entrypoint resources`_ they publish may be linked.
+A organization resource can be categorized as *entity*, *service*, *network*, *division*, *group*, *person*, or *none*.

-Example: `PubChem Demonstration InChI Resolver [Publisher instance object https://pubchem.inchi-resolver.org/publishers/fabfce20-45e2-5092-890b-b24ac7581cdd] <https://pubchem.inchi-resolver.org/publishers/fabfce20-45e2-5092-890b-b24ac7581cdd>`_
+**Example**: `PubChem Demonstration InChI Resolver [Publisher instance object https://pubchem.inchi-resolver.org/publishers/fabfce20-45e2-5092-890b-b24ac7581cdd] <https://pubchem.inchi-resolver.org/publishers/fabfce20-45e2-5092-890b-b24ac7581cdd>`_

 .. code-block:: json